 Google Cloud Platform

-GCP is the third-largest cloud service provider today, and most of its offers are quite similar to Azure cloud services.
-It has a wide range of products, including virtual machines, storage, networking, and big data services.
+GCP is the third-largest cloud service provider today, and most of its offerings are quite similar to Azure cloud services.
+It has many products, including virtual machines, storage, networking, and big data services.
 Additionally, it offers a range of free products, and its pricing is competitive.

 Google Cloud Platform features

-• Google Kubernetes Engine – GKE is one of the most robust managed Kubernetes container services today.
+- Google Kubernetes Engine – GKE is one of the most robustly managed Kubernetes container services today.

-• AI/ML – GCP offers some of the most advanced AI and Deep Learning models of any cloud provider today.
+- AI/ML – GCP offers some of the most advanced AI and Deep Learning models of any cloud provider today.
+Learn more about GCP cost management.

 GCP pros